 After Midnight is a languid, beer-soaked monster metaphor for a romantic relationship in freefall.
 It’s a really well-executed break-up movie, with terrific indie horror bona-fides, but this indie art-house flick is certainly not for your average horror movie fan’s tastes.

 Jeremy Gardner is one of those underground filmmaker/actors who if you’ve been paying attention to the Indie Horror scene you’d be familiar with.
-He’s this wild-eyed bushy-bearded burly memorable presence in lots of very interesting projects over the past ten years.
+He’s this wild-eyed bushy-bearded burly memorable presence in lots of exciting projects over the past ten years.

-A lot of credit here goes to Larry Fessenden, who is something of a shepherd for these younger directors and like Larry, many of these directors take acting turns in each others movies.
-Like Roger Corman, the hugely influential producer who nurtured countless famous young directors (Demme, Coppolla, Scorcese, and Cameron just to name a few…) Fessenden’s directing family tree favors very low-budget films, that concentrate on the story rather than stars.
-Unlike most Corman films, though this generation of filmmakers has gone for artistic fare rather than grindhouse.
+A lot of credit here goes to Larry Fessenden, who is something of a shepherd for these younger directors, and like Larry, many of these directors take acting turns in each other’s movies.
+Like Roger Corman, the hugely influential producer who nurtured countless famous young directors (Demme, Coppola, Scorcese, and Cameron, just to name a few…) Fessenden’s directing family tree favors very low-budget films that concentrate on the story rather than stars.
+Unlike most Corman films, though, this generation of filmmakers has gone for artistic fare rather than grindhouse.

-Abby has left, for unexplained reasons, and has been gone for months, leaving a note on a kitchen cabinet for Hank, but has given zero contact since.
-Ever since she left, a mysterious beast arrives in the middle of the night trying to break into the house.
-Hank, an avid hunter, tries to fend off the creature with a shotgun, but despite his hunting instincts cannot find the beast, let alone kill it.
+Abby has left for unexplained reasons and has been gone for months.
+She left a note on a kitchen cabinet for Hank, but has given zero contact since.
+Ever since she left, a mysterious beast arrives in the middle of the night, trying to break into the house.
+Hank, an avid hunter, tries to fend off the creature with a shotgun.
+Despite his hunting instincts, he cannot find the beast, let alone kill it.
 The creature growls and tears up the front door, rattling it from its hinges, but Hank cannot get in a good shot.

 The locals, including Abby’s brother Shane (Adam Moorhead… There it is!
 The crossover!), who is the local sheriff are dubious of Hank’s claims of a monster at the door.
 It’s a bear.
 Or a panther.
-But Hank insists that he’s caught a glimpse of the strange being in his flashlight.
+Hank insists that he glimpsed the strange being in his flashlight.
 There’s even a blood trail… but again, everyone else insists that it’s just an animal.
+Nobody believes him.